Lethal White

-Lethal White is the fourth novel in the Cormoran Strike series, written by J. K. Rowling and published under the pseudonym Robert Galbraith.
-The novel was released on 18 September 2018.
+Lethal White is a crime novel written by British author J. K. Rowling, published under the pseudonym Robert Galbraith.
+It is the fourth novel in the Cormoran Strike series, and was published on 18 September 2018.

 Background

 Lethal White is preceded by The Cuckoo's Calling, The Silkworm, and Career of Evil; there are tentative plans to follow it with at least five more stories.
 Rowling announced the completion of the manuscript on 23 March 2018, after approximately two years of writing, and the book was released on 18 September 2018.
 Lethal White follows the private detective Cormoran Strike and his partner Robin Ellacott.
 The story begins with a prologue following immediately after the conclusion of Career of Evil detailing events taking place at Robin's wedding reception.